-To make this cherry bourbon smash, you'll need your cherry-infused bourbon, mint, lemon wedges, simple syrup and an optional club soda floater.
-If you don't have cherry-infused bourbon, grab a handful or so of pitted fresh cherries.
+To make this cherry bourbon smash, you'll need your cherry-infused bourbon or regular bourbon, mint, lemon wedges, simple syrup and an optional club soda floater.
+If you don't have cherry-infused bourbon, grab a handful or so of pitted and stemmed fresh cherries.

 Oh, and be careful when you pit your cherries.
-Maybe there’s a way to pit cherries without falling victim to cherry juice splatters, but I’ve never discovered it.
-I like to get classy and drape an old towel over my torso when pitting cherries.
+Without an enclosed cherry pitter, it can get messy.
+Before I picked up the linked cherry pitter, I used to get classy and drape an old towel over my torso when pitting.
 While it's not the prettiest look, it works.

 If you'd like, you can top each drink with club soda.
 I usually love a little fizz to my drinks, but I actually prefer this cocktail without the club soda.
 But you do you.
 Now grab a seat on the patio and sip the night away with your new favorite summer cocktail.
 Lucky you.

 If you’re in the mood for something savory, Brie is great with this cocktail.
 Bourbon's delicious caramel undertones with the sweetness from the cherries are a natural pairing with Brie.
 You can keep it simple by enjoying slivers of Brie on a light cracker or get fancy with a Brie grilled cheese.